HistoryThis section has been translated automatically.

 Localized infestation (distal onychomycosis, < 50% of the nail plate affected):

 - Roughen nail plate (disposable nail files!) and local therapy with modern broad-spectrum antifungals (azole antifungals) such as 1% bifonazole, 8% ciclopirox (Batrafen®nail polish) or 5% amorolfine (Loceryl nail polish).
 Apply solution or cream 1-2 times/day, apply nail varnish (Loceryl, Batrafen) 1-2 times/week to the affected nail.
-Apply a thin layer of Batrafen to the affected nail every 2nd day during the first month, at least 2 times a week during the second month of treatment, and 1 time a week from the 3rd month of treatment onwards.
+Apply nail Batrafen in a thin layer on the affected nail every 2nd day in the first month, at least 2 times/week in the second month of treatment, 1 time/week from the 3rd month of treatment.
 Therapy duration in total over several months.

-- A water-soluble varnish - Ciclopoli® nail varnish, penetrates deeply into and under the nail plate.
-As a water-soluble varnish it has to be applied daily, no roughening of the nail plate is necessary.
+- A water-soluble varnish - Ciclopoli® nail polish, penetrates deeply into and under the nail plate.
+As a water-soluble varnish, it must be applied daily, no roughening of the nail plate is required.

 Alternative: The alternative of the chemical one is the mechanical nail sanitation by means of a high-speed cutter by a podiatrist.

-Remark.
-The therapy with externally acting antimycotics is usually successful in case of localized infestation (< 50% of the nail surface) without matrix infestation!
-In case of matrix infestation, systemic therapy should be considered (combination therapy achieves higher cure rates and reduces the systemic burden of medication).
-An external, continuing, prophylactic therapy is also indicated in patients who are clinically free of symptoms after oral therapy.
+Notice.
+Therapy with externally acting antimycotics is usually successful in localized infestation (< 50% of the nail surface) without matrix infestation!
+In case of matrix infestation, systemic therapy should be considered (combination therapy achieves higher cure rates and reduces systemic exposure to drugs).
+External, continuing, prophylactic therapy is also indicated in patients who are clinically free of symptoms after oral therapy.

 Alternative (or complementary) laser therapy:

 - For therapy-resistant onychomycosis: Various types of lasers are currently in clinical use.
-The Nd:Yag laser (neodymium Yag laser) has been well investigated for this indication.
+Well studied for this indication are the Nd:YAG lasers (neodymium YAG laser).
 Several systems of this laser type are available, which differ technically:

 - Long pulsed lasers (e.g. Dualis), short pulsed lasers (e.g. Pinpoint, FootLaser, GenesisPlus, Varia, Cooltouch, Cool Breeze).

-- Furthermore, Nd-Yttrium lasers (e.g. 3step laser), the 980 nm diode laser (QuadroStarPRO), ablative lasers such as Erbium-YAG lasers and CO2 lasers, as well as flash lamps can be used.
+- Furthermore applicable: Nd-Yttrium-Laser (e.g. 3step-Laser), the 980 nm diode laser (QuadroStarPRO), ablative lasers like Erbium-YAG-Laser and CO2-Laser, as well as flash lamps.

-- Note: The experience with laser systems for monotherapy of advanced onychomycosis is stated as "cautiously positive".
+- Note: The experience with laser systems for monotherapy of advanced onychomycosis is reported as "cautiously positive".
 According to our own experience, laser therapy alone is rarely successful.
-Therefore, laser therapies of advanced and therapy-resistant onychomycosis are to be evaluated as part of a multimodal therapy concept including medical podiatry, antimycotic topical and systemic treatments.
+Therefore, laser therapies of advanced and therapy-resistant onychomycosis are to be evaluated as part of a multimodal therapy concept with medical podiatry, antifungal topical and systemic treatments.

 Internal therapyThis section has been translated automatically.